 Tango and Gender Interdependence

-Interdependency is an inherent part of human relationships.
+Interdependence lies at the heart of human relationships.
 There is immense value in the interdependence between the two sexes.
-Men and women have different strengths, weaknesses, experiences, expertise, and perspectives.
+Men and women have different biological characteristics, strengths, weaknesses, expertise, experiences, and perspectives.
 They bear different responsibilities and share different tasks in teamwork.
 Each gender offers discrete forms of emotional support and companionship, makes distinct contributions, and brings different qualities to a fulfilled life.
 Happiness for either gender hinges on the presence and contribution of the other.
 Neither gender can be happy without the other.

-Men also are dependent on women in numerous areas, including romance, household management, companionship, emotional support, parenting, elder care, and much more.
-Women's qualities like soft-heartedness, tenderness, sentimentalism, attention to detail, aesthetic sensibilities, etc., complement men's areas where they benefit from women's inputs and support.
+Men, too, are deeply dependent on women in numerous areas, including romance, household management, companionship, emotional support, parenting, elder care, and much more.
+Women's qualities like soft-heartedness, attentiveness, sentimentalism, attention to detail, aesthetic sensibility, enrich and complement men's areas where they benefit from women's inputs and support.

-The interdependence and mutual attraction between the sexes have long inspired art.
-Tango, in particular, captures and celebrates this dynamic.
-Through its intimate physicality and emotional interplay, tango beautifully balances women's delicacy and reliance with men's strength, offering satisfaction to both.
+This mutual dependence and attraction between the sexes have long been a wellspring of artistic expression.
+Tango, perhaps more than any other dance, captures and celebrates this dynamic.
+Through intimate physical connection and emotional interplay, tango beautifully balances women's delicacy with men's strength, offering deep satisfaction to both.
 Women are drawn to tango as it allows them to express attachment and dependence, while men find satisfaction in women's trust and allure (see Balancing Reliance and Lightness in Tango).

-Years of observation and experience have convinced me that a good tango is one that gratifies the innate needs of both sexes, rather than the kind of performance that only cares about impression.
-Skilled tangueras convey women's attachment and dependence on men while bringing men contentment with their femininity.
+Years of observation and experience have taught me that the most profound tango is one that nourishes the innate needs of both sexes, rather than simply dazzling the audience.
+Skilled tangueras convey women's delicacy and dependence on men while bringing men contentment with their femininity.
 Similarly, adept tangueros fulfill women's attachment and dependence while allowing their feminine beauty to shine.
 Mastering these dynamics is essential for any tango dancer, regardless of gender, and should be the pursuit of every tango learner (see Artistic Sublimation and Vulgarism in Tango).

 June 8, 2023